 Color management workflow will determine how well your print output will match the image on your computer’s screen.
 When it doesn’t, there are plenty of reasons why, but are usually due to improper Color Management.
 Essentially, one or more of the settings in your color workflow is incorrect.

-Often, the majority of these issues can be traced to the lack of proper monitor calibration, including White-point, Gamma and/or an incorrect setting of the working Color-Space the files are viewed and corrected within.
+Often, the majority of color management issues can be traced to the lack of proper monitor calibration, including White-point, Gamma, and/or an incorrect setting of the working Color-Space the files are viewed and corrected within.
 White-point is actually the neutral color balance of the monitor screen measured in degrees Kelvin, (see Tim’s article about Color Temperature for more information) and can vary widely from device to device.